Tuesday, April 30, 2024

 When we alighted, we were in for a surprise: there was no real platform and no real way to get to the other side, which is of course where we exited the station.
 Some people (including myself) simply walked across the rails whereas others queued to walk across a crossing.
 Once out of the 'station' (there is no station as such), we saw the taxi stop that had no taxis waiting.
 So we had to walk - with the luggage - to the hotel; this was a pleasant 10 minute walk down hill, but there's no way that I'll do this in reverse.
 We'll ask the hotel to order us a taxi.

 I knew that the hotel was opposite the ferry station, but I didn't realise that it was literally the other side of the road from the ferry station.
 I can lean out of my window and speak to people waiting there.
-The hotel is old-fashioned but very nice; we had a very large room with an extra bed, as well as a separate bathroom and even a small hall.
+The hotel is old-fashioned but very nice; we have a very large room with an extra bed, as well as a separate bathroom and even a small hall.
 There are two balcony windows, one facing the lake and one on the side.
 As today was sunny but rain is forecast for tomorrow, I said that we should minimally unpack then make the most of the two hours left of daylight.
 So we walked along the promenade and took many photographs and videos.

 During this time, ferries were constantly arriving and departing; when we arrived there were plenty of people on the promenade (including one girl who looked remarkably like how I think the singer Rihanna looks, although probably doesn't) but as the hours went on, the crowds thinned until the ferries stopped running (8 pm?).